Stuff I've learned along the way

 If you plan on updating the value, you need to get it back into a byte[]

-you already created.
+method.
 For example:

 Then you can write it back into the DirectoryEntry